 There are many meal plan options to choose from, but the most common are FLEX and Standard.
 The important thing to remember is that FLEX meal plans have 125 points with them that can be spent at Baker University Center and also in the campus retail food locations.
 FLEX plans also allow students to spend unused meals in the dining hall markets.
 Standard meal plans can only be used in the dining halls.
 For more information visit www.ohio.edu/food

 Students will apply for housing and select their residence hall room for their second year of study beginning in the winter.
-Students should watch for email from Residential Housing that will explain the process.
+Students should watch for email from Housing and Residence Life that will explain the process.

 Frequently Asked Questions for International Students

 What should I know that I may not think to ask?

 One of the most common problems that we have is informing international students of the need to make housing arrangements for the break periods.
 The university does not keep the residence halls open during breaks, therefore you must make arrangements for either interim housing ($29 per night) or stay off campus.
 Ohio University will offer a 9 or 12 month housing contract, but this agreement will require that you stay in a specific location either during the academic year or during the breaks.

 How do I know if I must live on campus?

 If you are in your first or second year of university study, you must live on campus.
 If you have attended a university in your home country after high school graduation, you may send or bring us a copy of your transcript.
 We will then tell you if you can live off campus or if you must stay on campus.

 How do I complete a housing contract?

 Click on the 'Apply On-Line' button to your left.
 The housing contract is binding for the entire academic year.